(Not a Comcast / Xfinity customer? Click your service provider tab above to find modems.)

 If you're paying $10 a month to rent a modem from Comcast, that's $120 a year or $600 over 5 years.
 You can buy a new one that will pay for itself in less than one year.
 Its easy to install.
 Just hookup modem, open web browser on attached computer and follow the on-screen instructions.

-Note: These modems will not work if you have Comcast/Xfinity Voice or Triple Play.
-Read this for more information: Comcast Voice Modems
+Comcast / Xfinity Triple Play or Voice customers: The modems listed immediately below will not work if you have Comcast/Xfinity Voice or Triple Play.
+To see modems that will work, read this: Comcast Voice Modems

 DOCSIS 3.0 Cable Modems